msteenhagen/opera-ficta/fictionalworks.md

 Although no doubt based on real people, Briony does not actually exist, at least not as the person she is. _There exists no person that is Briony, nor could that person actually exist._ Briony is a merely fictional character.
 And so is her finished draft merely a fictional draft.
 And her sales booth too is a fictional one.
 From the draft and sales booth she constructs in the course of the narrative to every particular tear she sheds, every particular thing that finds its origin in Briony's activity in the story is merely fictional.
 There could not exist in the actual world something that is that sales booth, or that tear.
 Or so it seems.

 <!-- The Encapsulation thesis, widely endorsed, entails that no fictional particular can exist actually -->
 Particulars that find their origin in a fiction are encapsulated in the world of fiction.
-When we tell children that something is 'only a story', we build our words of comfort on this assumption. _For any particular that has its origin solely in a story, there exists nothing identical to it, nor could there exist something identical to it._ What happens in the fiction, stays in the fiction.
+When we tell children that something is 'only a story', we build our words of comfort on this assumption. _It is not just that the Bogeyman or Sherlock Holmes does not actually exist, it maintains that they could not actually exist._ What happens in the fiction, stays in the fiction.
 The grip this Encapsulation Thesis (ET) has on us is reflected in the wide-spread conviction that the relation between the real world and the world of fiction may be modelled on the relation between the actual world and possible worlds.

+(I should note that ET does not rule out that Sherlock Holmes actually exists as a fictional character.
+Some authors have wished to claim that fictional characters actually exist, as some sort of cultural construction for example.
+This captures the idea that the Bogeyman is harmless because she is just a fictional being.
+What ET maintains is that the Bogeyman or Sherlock Holmes could not actually exist as a scary creature or as a London detective.)

 <!-- To perform a fictional work is to make a fictional particular exist actually -->
 Fictional works such as Briony's _The Trials of Arabella_ are counterexamples to ET. _The Trials of Arabella_ is a particular work of theatre, written by Briony in a wholly fictional story.
 It seems uncontroversial that works written or composed in a fiction can also be performed in that fiction (as it turns out, the first performance in the story is only more than half a century later, close to the end).
 We are very familiar with stories that tell us of the execution or performance of merely fictional works, and there does not seem anything strange about this [see also @hayaki2009aa, who focuses on fictions in fictions, and investigates their nested structure using iterative fiction operators].
 Yet it seems equally clear that Briony's play can just as well be presented to an audience outside McEwan's story.
 And here I do not mean to an audience in _another_ story, as when a fictional entity that originates in one corpus makes a _cameo_, as it were, in another fictional work.
 I mean that the play could just as well be performed by actual people, to an actual audience, on an actual stage.
 If some of us got together and tried, I don't see why we couldn't try performing _The Trials of Arabella_, the play Briony wrote, right now in this very room.